Colorectal Cancer Is the 2nd Most Common Cause of US Cancer Deaths: Here Are Colon Cancer Symptoms, Treatment, and Prevention

 - Get regular, daily exercise

-- Eat a diet packed with fruits, vegetables, and whole grains
+- Eat a diet packed with high-fiber fruits, vegetables (especially leafy greens), and whole grains

 - Maintain a healthy weight, as overweight and obesity is linked to a higher risk